MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-use-time-sheets.md

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Job Journals**, and then choose the related link.
 2. Choose the **Suggest Lines from Time Sheets** action.
-3. In the **Suggest Job Jnl.
+3. On the **Suggest Job Jnl.
 Lines** page, fill in the fields as necessary.
 4. Choose the **OK** button.
 Entries for usage are created in the job journal, where you can modify the information as needed.

     > [!NOTE]